-By turning off electrical and electronic appliances that aren’t in use, you could save on average £30 a year.
+By turning off electrical and electronic appliances that aren’t in use, you could save money.

 2. Use appliances more carefully

-By using appliances in a more sensible way, you could save around £36 a year.
-To help lower bills:
+By using appliances in a more sensible way, you could save money and lower bills:

-- Use a bowl to wash dishes instead of leaving a tap running – saving £25 a year
+- Use a bowl to wash dishes instead of leaving a tap running.

-- Only fill your kettle with the correct amount of water you wish to use – saving around £5 a year
+- Only fill your kettle with the correct amount of water you wish to use.

 3. Shower usage

-If your shower takes water straight from your boiler or hot water tank, instead of from an electric shower, you may want to consider fitting a water efficient shower head - this may save you around £75 a year on gas and £120 on metered water, for a family of four.
+If your shower takes water straight from your boiler or hot water tank, instead of from an electric shower, you may want to consider fitting a water efficient shower head.

 4. Draught excluders and silicone